Vectorized/solady/docs/utils/libstring.md

     returns (string memory result)
 ```

-Unpacks a string packed using {packOne}.
+Unpacks a string packed using `packOne`.
 Returns the empty string if `packed` is `bytes32(0)`.
-If `packed` is not an output of {packOne}, the output behavior is undefined.
+If `packed` is not an output of `packOne`, the output behavior is undefined.

 ### packTwo(string,string)